pnnl/hexwatershed/paper.md

 To remove the local depression within the hexagon DEM, a depression filling algorithm was implemented based on the priority-flood algorithm.
 This is also the first implementation of the priority-flood algorithm on a D6 connectivity grid [@Barnes2014].

 ![Illustration of the priority-flood depression filling on the hexagon mesh.](https://github.com/pnnl/hexwatershed/blob/master/algorithm/depression_filling.png?raw=true)
+*Figure 1.
+Illustration of the priority-flood depression filling on the hexagon mesh.*

 * Flow direction